eyolfson/scc/README.md

 2. Create your own database, define it in `scc_website/settings_local.py` and run `scc_website/manage.py syncdb` to create all the tables for you.
 You can then use `populate_tables.py`.
 Some code repositories, such as the Linux kernel, use a specific encoding.
-For example, I used the command `python populate_tables.py linux $HOME/workspace/linux-2.6 iso-8859-1`.
+For example, I used the command `python2 populate_tables.py linux $HOME/workspace/linux iso-8859-2`.